 - Young, A. Robert and Ann O. Strauch.
 Nitty Gritty Grammar: Sentence Essentials for Writers.
 New York: St. Martin's Press.
 1994.
 Print.

-- AP Stylebook.
-The Associated Press Stylebook and Briefing on Media Law (AP).
-42nd ed.
-New York: Basic Books, 2007.
+- Goldstein, Norm, ed.
+The Associated Press Stylebook and Briefing on Media Law.
+New York: Basic, 2007.
 Print.

-- Publication Manual of the American Psychological Association (APA).
+- Publication Manual of the American Psychological Association.
 6th ed.
-Washington, D.C: American Psychological Association, 2010.
+Washington, DC: American Psychological Association, 2010.
 Print.

 - Sabin, William A. The Gregg Reference Manual: A manual of Style, Grammar, Usage, and Formatting.
 11th ed.
 New York: McGraw–Hill, 2011.
 Print.